Seclusion-5150/Tither/README.md

 ---

 **Note**: This setup guide is specifically tailored for Windows development environments.
 Mac and Linux users should refer to the official React Native documentation for platform-specific instructions.
+**Note**: This setup guide is specifically tailored for Windows development environments.
+Mac and Linux users should refer to the official React Native documentation for platform-specific instructions.